How Toxic Positivity Hurts You: 13 Intense Truths

 The right way to deal with unpleasant emotions is to experience them and learn how to cope with them.

-When you’re told to find the silver lining in your problems, it can make you feel misunderstood and “unbelonged,” even if the person meant well.
+When you’re told to find the silver lining in your problems, it can make you feel “unbelonged” and misunderstood, even if the person meant well.

-Phrases like “You have so much to be thankful for” can leave you feeling worse off than before.
+At a low point in life, phrases like “You have so much to be thankful for” can leave you feeling worse off.

 This sense of not belonging is a great burden to carry.
 It can discourage you from seeking the emotional support you actually need, perpetuating a cycle of isolation.